 IRB: individual book choice, fiction or non-fiction

-Literature: We will read a variety of essays, articles, and excerpts from longer non-fiction texts to both develop our own perspective on key socio-political and controversial issues, and to examine the structures and devices of good writing to come to a better understanding of how it is crafted (some from textbooks, some from contemporary periodicals.
+Literature: We will read a variety of classic American documents, essays, articles, and excerpts from longer non-fiction texts to both examine the structures and devices of good writing to come to a better understanding of how it is crafted and develop our own perspective on key socio-political and controversial issues (some from textbooks, some from contemporary periodicals, some from on-line libraries).
 How do authors organize their writing and formulate their arguments to fulfill the key purposed of the texts?
-We will examine a broad range audiences.
+We will examine the art of wrtinga about a broad range of purposes for a variety of audiences.

 This year, first semester we will be reading memoirs with a specialized focus on observing the authors’ writing style, especially the ways the authors use “literary devices” of narrative writing together with rhetorical methods of persuasive “argument” in their fiction to go beyond “entertainment” to levy social critique and influence the opinions of their audience.
-These books are often the basis for lively “circle discussions”!
-You will develop the depth of your rhetorical analysis using formal essay structure and the C-ee-CQC body paragraph format.
-Second semester we will have book groups and choice non-fiction IRB.
+These essays and books are often the basis for lively discussions!

-AP Language is a college level course, so having your own book allows you to mark it up, highlight and annotate as you would in a college textbook.
-Though Tam has copies of the main fiction texts as well as copies of the textbook essay collections, you will find having your own copy might be helpful.
-You can make your “annotations” on post-it notes or on binder paper depending on the assignment.
-You can also photocopy specific essays to make annotate easier.
+Though Tam has copies of the main fiction texts as well as copies of the textbook essay collections, you will find having your own copy might be helpful for annotation purposes.
+(Students will be assigned a Main Textbook; we will arrange students pick up date at Tam.
+However, we may also have you look at and/or print out on-line formats on chapters.)
+You can make your “annotations” on print outs, post-it notes, or on binder paper depending on the assignment.
+You can also photocopy specific chapters or essays to make annotate easier.
 There will be some contemporary articles and essay I may have you download and print from your computers for class use.
 L of C is large, so I’ll tell you when you need them—but please bring the books when requested!!!

-Main Textbook: The Language of Composition (alias “L of C”) edited by Shea, Scanlon and Aufses (will be assigned a book)
+Main Textbook: The Language of Composition (alias “L of C” or "LC) edited by Shea, Scanlon and Aufses

-In-class textbooks: The Writer’s Presence, edited by McQuade and Atwan (5th or 6th editions)
+Other textbooks: (During Covid Distance learning these may be used in on-line format.)
+The Writer’s Presence, edited by McQuade and Atwan (5th or 6th editions)

 The Structure of Argument, edited by Rottenberg and Winchell; Elements of Style.